Mr. Jones (Counting Crows song): Music video

 The music video for "Mr. Jones" was directed by Charles Wittenmeier, produced by Phyllis Koenig and filmed in New Amsterdam, New York City.
 It won the band an award for Best New Artist at the 1994 MTV Video Music Awards.
 At the 1994 Billboard Music Video Awards, it won an award for Best New Artist Clip of the Year in the category for Rock and was nominated for Maximum Impact Clip of the Year.
-The video was later made available remastered in HD on Counting Crow's official YouTube channel in 2009, having generated more than 358 million views as of May 2025.
+The video was later made available remastered in HD on Counting Crows' official YouTube channel in 2009, having generated more than 358 million views as of May 2025.